percula/planter_docs/content/en/docs/garden/zoom-and-move/index.md

 #### Zoom on mobile

-1. With two fingers on the screen, move them away from each other to zoom in or pinch them together to zoom out:
+1. With two fingers on the screen, move them away from each other to zoom in

+2. When zoomed in, drag single finger across the screen to move around the garden

 {{< screenshot Garden-zoomin.jpg "Screenshot of a garden that is zoomed in" >}}<br /><br />

+3. Pinch two fingers together on the screen to zoom out

 {{< screenshot Garden-zoomout.jpg "Screenshot of a garden that is zoomed out" >}}<br /> <br />

-2. When zoomed in, drag single finger across the screen to move around the garden

 #### Zoom on the web